victorchall/EveryDream/doc/AUTO_CAPTION.md

 "mrwho" or "joepenna" will add \[number\]@ as a prefix for use with MrWho's captioning system (on JoePenna dream both fork) which uses that naming standard to avoid file name collisions.

     python scripts/auto_caption.py --format "mrwho"

+"txt" or "caption" will create a ".txt" or ".caption" file instead of renaming the image.  ".txt" sidecar is another option for EveryDream trainer instead of getting the caption from the filename itself, and ".caption" is an option for other trainers.

+    python scripts/auto_caption.py --format "txt"

+or

+    python scripts/auto_caption.py --format "caption"
 ## Tweaks

 You may find the following setting useful to deal with issues with bad auto-captioning.
 Start with defaults, and if you have issues with captions that seem inaccurate or reptitious try some of the following settings.